What is the church?

 Some of the very last words Jesus spoke to His disciples were:

 All authority in heaven and on earth has been given to Me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, and teaching them to obey all that I have commanded you.
 And surely I am with you always, even to the end of the age.
-(Matt 28:18-20)
+(Matthew 28:18-20)

 Here Jesus takes of His own authority and delegates it to His disciples such that they are now commissioned to make disciples, baptize, and teach all men to obey God’s commands.
 In another place, Jesus commissions His disciples to carry on the same mission which He had been given from His Father.
 To empower them for this mission, He caused the Holy Spirit to enter them.
-The disciples are then authorized to forgive sin or to not forgive sin.
+The disciples are then authorized to forgive sin or to not forgive sin:

 So Jesus said to them again, “Peace be with you; as the Father has sent Me, I also send you.”
 And when He had said this, He breathed on them and said to them, “Receive the Holy Spirit.
 “If you forgive the sins of any, their sins have been forgiven them; if you retain the sins of any, they have been retained.”
 (John 20:21-23)